 This is Twitter’s most severe enforcement action.
 By taking this action, Twitter removes your account from the public view.
 While your account is permanently suspended, you are not allowed to create a new one.
 Twitter immediately notifies you once your account is suspended for abuse.
 They will note which policy was violated and which content was used to do so.
 As we have previously explained, the account owner always has a chance to file a report if they believe that Twitter made an error.
 Upon appeal, Twitter will look into it and see whether the suspension is valid or not.
 Whether you get your account back or it is lost forever depends purely on their decision.

-To avoid losing all your data and information, it is extremely important to back up your account.
-On twtData, you get a chance to save all of your tweets, as well as your followers and following lists.
+To avoid losing all your data and information, it is extremely important to back up your account save all of your tweets, as well as your followers and following lists.
 Twitter's privacy rules are constantly changing and it is just a matter of time before your account gets suspended, too!
-We offer a fast and easy way to backup your account, so do not hesitate to save all your important Twitter information.
-By doing this, you make sure all your account information is safely restored and you no longer have to be scared of losing everything.
+We offer a fast and easy way to backup your account, so do not hesitate to save all your important Twitter data.
+By doing this, you make sure all your account data is safely restored and you no longer have to be scared of losing everything.

 Does Twitter Release Suspended Accounts?